markable-dev/markable-api-docs/source/includes/_ratelimiting.md

-# Rate limiting
+# Rate Limit

 For have fair usage of our APIs, we have enforced rate limits to the number of search results one can perform per minute.
 For each client,

 * If you are in a pilot phase, the current limit is **25 requests/minute**.